curv3d/curv/docs/Value_Encoding.md

 * Braun Trees, all ops O(log N)
 * Skew binary random-access list
   * O(1) cons, head, tail.
 O(log n) array index lookup and update.
+  * Skew binary random access lists give you O(log n) drop and random access and O(1) cons/uncons, but lose the infinite lists, etc.
   * Okasaki, Chris.
 Purely Functional Data Structures.
 * Finger trees.
+  * Finger trees give you O(log n) appends and random access, O(1) cons/uncons/snoc/unsnoc etc. but cost you infinite lists.
   * amortized O(1) access to leaves of tree, containing the data.
   * amortized O(1) pushing, reversing, popping, O(log n) append and split.
   * an indexed list/array can be implemented with a labeling of nodes by the count of the leaves in their children.

+Candidate: a finger tree, whose interior nodes contain subtree element counts, and whose leaf nodes are arrays or singleton values.
+Basically a Rope.

 Unlike conventional functional arrays, I have a refcount, so I can mutate the array if it has 1 reference.
 Maybe the array mutates to be more efficient